 - Completed certificate of legal presence

-With all qualifying materials, and after meeting all requirements, your application should be approved.
+With all these materials, and after meeting all requirements, your application should be approved.

 Keeping Your Utah Real Estate License Active

-Becoming a real estate professional in Utah, or any state within the US, is not a once and done thing.
+Becoming a real estate professional in Utah, or any state within the US is not a once-and-done thing.
 You will be required to continue your education going forward in order to keep your license in good standing.
 Like the basic and initial pre-licensure education requirements, Utah also observes its own unique renewal requirements as well.

 For your first renewal, you will be required to take 18 continuing education credit hours of education, and this will be comprised of: